3DeSocial/3DStandards/Specifications/3D_NFT_spec.md

-# H1 3D NFT Specification
+# 3D NFT Specification

-## H2 Overview
+## Overview

-This document specifies how we can use the existing properties of the DeSo API objects to store the data requried for a 3D NFT.
+This document specifies how we can use the existing properties of the DeSo API objects to store the data requried for a 3D NFT and a suggested format for asset and licence file storage.

-Table Columns
+### On-Chain Storage

 Label: Friendly name for field
 Field Name: The name of the JSON property to use will be used